|| > iacl.org > Chernobyl

 |The Chernobyl Power Complex (130 km north of Kiev, Ukraine) overlooking an artificial lake ( 22 km2 ) and situated beside the river Pripyat|

 What I became interested in was the lack of detailing of the electrical end of what they were trying to accomplish.
-Attempting to comprehend the vast complex of plumbing, rods and electrical generating station..
+Attempting to comprehend the vast complex of plumbing and rods in an immense electrical generating station.

-There are 4 units reactor units, apparently all cross wired on busbars to power their own station vs. the assumption the plant ran off the street.
-Started work in the 1970's the first two units buildings are of an earlier generation than units 3 and 4.
+The Facility There are 4 units reactor units, apparently all cross wired on bus-bars to power their own station vs. the assumption the plant ran off the street.
+Started work in the 1970's the first two units' buildings are of an earlier generation than units 3 and 4.
 Construction on units 5 and 6 was halted a few years after the unit 4 accident.

 The machine refers (in one explanation) to the design as it becomes unstable below 20% thermal output.
 (Max 3,000 MW) High temperature mitigates the positive void effect.
 This type of reactor is a light water boiler.
-The same water water that entered the chamber produces the steam that powers the 2 500 MW (electrical) generators.
+The same water that enters the chamber produces the steam that powers the 2 500 MW (electrical) generators.
 No heat exchanger.
 A machine raises and lowers fuel bundles so the reactor could continue operation while being refueled.